-As soon as I learned that Rolls-Royce was sponsoring the Female category, I just had to apply.
+As soon as I learned that Rolls-Royce was partnering the Female category, I just had to apply.
 I was several months into a year in industry placement at the company at the time of applying, and I was very keen to return for the summer.
 I didn’t expect to get as far as I did in the selection process, but I knew that taking part would be a great learning opportunity.

 The application process involved answering questions set by TARGETjobs and Rolls-Royce, and completing several online tests.
 After submitting my application, I waited nervously over the following couple of months, trying to picture the high-calibre students that I was up against.
 Then, finally, I received the email I had been waiting for.
 It was Rolls-Royce, and they invited me to an assessment centre.
 I couldn’t believe it; I had actually made the top 20!
 I was so excited, but I only had three days to prepare for the assessment centre.